LGBTQ history in Singapore: World War II to 1960s

-The 1970s
+1970s

 With growing prosperity, many homosexuals, especially the English-educated middle class were exposed, via travel and the mass media, to the social liberalism of the West and the nascent gay movements there.
 This exposure introduced the idea that local society could evolve similarly.
 The growing popularity of travel to Thailand and Japan in the late 1970s also introduced Singaporeans to traditional Asian societies that were more accepting of homosexuals.

 Meanwhile, several nightlife entrepreneurs realised the unmet social demands of the emerging gay market, and gradually allowed their establishments to cater to gay customers on certain nights.
 One of the earliest was The Hangar, located in a secluded area outside the city centre where, for the first time, a large group of gay men could freely congregate and even dance together.
 Encouraged by this precedent, homosexuals started to patronise other, mainly straight, discos in the city area such as My Place, Black Velvet, West End, El Morocco, The Library, Studio M and even the NCO Club at Beach Road.
 Nightclubs like Pebbles Bar, Tropicana Inn, and less popularly Treetops Bar at the Holiday Inn, were increasingly packing in the gays and became iconic institutions of the local gay scene.
 Some heterosexual clubbers complained about this, so the managements of some of these outlets were pressurised by the authorities to display signs proclaiming 'No man and man dancing' (sic).
 Over time, the ruling was relaxed for fast songs, but same-gender slow dancing continued to be proscribed.

 In November 1971, the English-language evening tabloid New Nation ran an exclusive interview with a trans woman on her transition.
 In July 1972, an exposé of the hidden lives of Singapore homosexuals in New Nation, headlined 'They are different', carried photographs of a gay couple embracing and "local transvestites".
 It caused a stir and raised mainstream awareness of the existence of gay people who were not transgender.
 The report also highlighted how "homosexuality is as old as ancient Greece".